Senior Engineering Manager, GitHub

 Responsible Microservices is based on my blog series Should that be a Microservice?
 Keep These Six Factors in Mind found on the Pivotal blog.

-Senior Technical Evangelist, Microsoft
+Senior Technical Evangelist, AWS

 Serverless Analytics for Streaming Data and Data Lakes